pymedphys/pymedphys/README.rst

 Where the definition of License is taken to be the AGPLv3+ with additional terms from the Apache 2.0.
-The definitions of Contributor, You, and Work for this clause are as defined within the Apache 2.0 license.
+The definitions of Contributor, You, and Work are as defined within the Apache 2.0 license.

 ..
 END_OF_FRONTPAGE_IMPORT